isographlabs/isograph/docs-website/docs/how-isograph-works/generated-artifacts.md

 The entrypoint artifact is generated at `TypeName/field_name/entrypoint.isograph.ts`.

-An entrypoint (e.g. `isoFetch Query.HomePage`) is always associated with a single field (for now, restricted to be the on the `Query` type).
+An entrypoint (e.g. `iso entrypoint Query.HomePage`) is always associated with a single field (for now, restricted to be the on the `Query` type).
 The entrypoint artifact contains:

 - the query text
 - the normalization AST